SarahBass/MorseCodeGame/README.md

 This game will teach you the basics of morse code with cute animations.
 Morse code is a great life skill to have, as it is used to communicate using light or sound.
 It especially comes in handy as a distress signal.
 Most people know the famous S.O.S morse code, but now you can learn all the letters of the alphabet!
 Morse code is still used today in the Military/Navy, Science Department, Ham Radio Community, Girl/Boy Scouts, and much more.

 ## How to play:
 When you get the morse correctly, an animation plays.
 When it is incorrect, you will see a large X appear.
-This addicting little game only plays two rounds and keeps no score.
+This addicting little game plays two rounds.
 Refresh by swiping back to your watch mainscreen, and click again to play.
-Everytime you play, a new letter is generated.
+Every time you play, a new letter is generated.
-Already know that letter by heart?
-Swipe out of the game and back in for a new letter!
-No time commitment at all, the game take less than 30 seconds to play everytime.
+ No time commitment at all, the game take less than 30 seconds.

 ![alt text](https://github.com/SarahBass/MorseCodeGame/blob/main/_Icon_design_9.png)